benradstone/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2.md

 sidebar_label: HDP Sandbox to ADLS Gen2
 ---

-Use this quickstart to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an ADLS Gen2 container.
+Use this quickstart to configure LiveData Plane to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an ADLS Gen2 container.

 What this guide will cover:

-- Installing WANdisco Fusion and a HDP Sandbox using the [docker-compose](https://docs.docker.com/compose/) tool.
+- Installing LiveData Plane and a HDP Sandbox using the [docker-compose](https://docs.docker.com/compose/) tool.
-- Integrating WANdisco Fusion with ADLS Gen2 storage.
+- Integrating LiveData Plane with ADLS Gen2 storage.

 If you would like to try something different with the HDP Sandbox, see: